C0deKing/hf-application/problem_2/README.md

 ## Solution

-In order to maintain model state during training, I would proposed that we leverage [AWS Step Functions](https://aws.amazon.com/step-functions/) to orchestrate the training workflow via AWS ECS ( using [GPUs on AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-gpu.html) if necessary).
+In order to maintain model state during training, I would propose that we leverage [AWS Step Functions](https://aws.amazon.com/step-functions/) to orchestrate the training workflow via AWS ECS ( using [GPUs on AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-gpu.html) if necessary).
 The high level workflow of the training job would follow the below steps.